 Tips on Cutting the Toy Clutter

 This one is storage too: coffee tables and/or ottomans that double as storage space as well.
-These are great for common areas such the living room.
+These are great for common areas such as the living room.
 It might seem like cheating to just hide them, but it definitely helps to settle your mind when you can’t see them in the evening after the kids have gone to bed.

 Donating or Selling

 Maybe you just have too many toys in your house.
 Are they all getting played with, maybe they’ve been out grown?
 Donate them, or even sell them, there is nothing wrong with selling them, put that money towards a new toy, or storage for current toys.

 Not all the toys need to be out and played with at all times.
 If you have a place (think basement, spare room, attic) you can rotate toys out.
 This keeps your child from getting bored with what they have, as well as it makes the toys you rotate in fresh and exciting.